myshy93/Training-Python-Intermediate/README.md

 #### Assumptions
 ✔ You attended Python Foundation Course or you have basic knowledge (syntax, data structures, flow control and string formatting) about Python 3.7.
 ✔ You know OOP concepts and how they are implemented in Python.
-✔ You have basis understanding about threads and how CPU deals with them.
-✔ You can describe the differences between a process and a thread.
 ✔ You know what is PEP-8 and understand why to respect code style.

 #### Run these notebooks on cloud with Binder